 - ½ cup packed brown sugar

-- Make the filling by melting the jam in a small saucepan or the microwave.
+- Make the filling by melting the jam in a small saucepan or in the microwave.

 - Gently mix the raspberries with 1-2 tablespoons of flour (I just used 1 tablespoon with fresh berries).
 Set aside.

-- When crust is done, remove from oven and using pastry brush or back of a spoon, spread jam over the surface.
+- When the crust is done, remove it from the oven, and using a pastry brush or the back of a spoon, spread jam over the surface.
 Top with berries, then sprinkle with streusel topping.

-- Bake 25-30 minutes or till berries are bubbling and topping is brown.
+- Bake for 25-30 minutes or till berries are bubbling and the topping is brown.
 Cool completely before cutting.